 She turned around and doubled back on the path.
-By veering away from the village and going deeper into the trails, she could circle all the way around town back home.
-Surely this was the best strategy to avoid animal control, but the route was significantly longer.
+By veering away from the village and going deeper into the trails, she could circle all the way around town to get back home.
+Surely this was the best strategy to avoid Animal Control, but the route was significantly longer.
 Her mind raced.
 Could she do it?
 Making it home in time to get to the orientation session would be nearly impossible at the rate she had been traveling.
-She jerked the rope higher on her shoulder to a spot that wasn’t as bruised from pulling the stretcher and walked faster.
+She jerked the rope higher on her shoulder to a spot that wasn’t bruised from pulling the stretcher and walked faster.
 There was no way she was going to just give up and hand over her dog to certain death.

-Sam glanced over her shoulder.
+She glanced over her shoulder.
 Too much time had been wasted with the dog fight and she could see the figures getting closer.
 Even though her hunger and exhaustion made her dog feel twice as heavy, Sam picked up the pace.

 She spotted a small, lightly used trail fork away from the path.
-It would be rougher going than the main trail, but Sam took it.
+It would be rougher going than the main trail, but she took it.
 The officers probably wouldn’t veer off, unless they were onto her already.
 She shifted the rope again and sped up.